SCOPE OF THIS CHAPTER

 If this arises, practitioners must seek advice from their manager or designated person to explicitly identify in a timely manner whether this parental behaviour is having a detrimental impact on the child/young person and together consider if other action might be necessary.

 The behaviour may prevent or restrict opportunities to assess and observe the child in their own home.
 It may also restrict other sources of information from other practitioners or family members.
 It is important to explicitly work out and record what areas of assessment are difficult to achieve and why.
 The presence of violence or intimidation needs to be included in any assessment of risk to the child living in such an environment.

 Insufficient engagement and co-operation of a parent/carer that impacts on the welfare of the child should be explicitly analysed to identify whether a referral should be made to Children's Social Care.

 12. Differences in Opinion

 Practitioners should seek to agree the level of concern about a child.
 However it may be that individuals may legitimately have a different perspective as to the seriousness of concerns.
-Differences in professional opinion about a child's needs and concerns must be resolved using the Derby and Derbyshire SCB Escalation Policy and Process.
+Differences in professional opinion about a child's needs and concerns must be resolved using the Derby and Derbyshire Safeguarding Children Partnership, Multi Agency Dispute Resolution and Escalation Policy.
 Any practitioner has a responsibility to refer to Social care if they consider the threshold is met and a child is suffering or likely to suffer Significant Harm.